-Dr. Jane Magrath is internationally known as an author, clinician, and pianist.
+Dr. Jane Magrath, Director of the Piano Seminar, is internationally known as an author, clinician, and pianist.
 Her book The Pianist's Guide to Standard Teaching and Performance Literature has become a classic reference work for pianists throughout the US and abroad.
-She also is known for her more than forty piano literature editions through Alfred Publishing Co. that are used widely in the U.S. and abroad.
+She also is known for her more than forty piano literature editions through Alfred Music that are used widely in the U.S. and abroad.
 Respected nationally and internationally, she has presented over three hundred workshops and master classes throughout the US and on four continents.
-Currently, Magrath is Regents’ Professor and holds the Grant Endowed Chair in Piano Pedagogy at the University of Oklahoma, where she was named Rothbaum Presidential Professor of Excellence in the Arts and serves as Director of Piano Pedagogy.
+As a faculty member at the University of Oklahoma, Magrath was Regents’ Professor and held the Grant Endowed Chair in Piano Pedagogy at the University of Oklahoma, where she was named Rothbaum Presidential Professor of Excellence in the Arts and served as Director of Piano Pedagogy.
 She was inducted into the Oklahoma Higher Education Hall of Fame in 2016.
+In 2019 she received the Achievement Award, MTNA's highest distinction, and also the Lifetime Achievement Award from the National Conference on Keyboard Pedagogy.
 Students and former students have been placed in university and college teaching positions throughout the US and many have won numerous prizes and competitions.
-Magrath will present a master class, several lecture/workshop sessions, and teach private lessons during the 2018 CMF Piano Seminar.
-She is Director of the CMF Piano Seminar.
-MORE…
+Website: www.janemagrath.com

 Organist David Heller has risen to prominence as an outstanding performer and pedagogue in the United States.
 The American Organist has described him as “an eloquent performer,” and his playing as “an excellent demonstration of outstanding music making.”
 A native of Wisconsin, Dr. Heller holds degrees from Lawrence University and the Eastman School of Music, which awarded him the prestigious Performer’s Certificate in Organ.
 His teachers have included Miriam Clapp Duncan and Russell Saunders in organ, and Colin Tilney and Lisa Goode Crawford in harpsichord.
 His post-doctoral organ study was with David Craighead, and improvisation with Gerre Hancock.
 Dr. Heller joined the faculty of Trinity University in 1986 where he currently serves as Professor of Music and University Organist.
 In 2012, he was appointed Chair of the Department of Music.
 MORE…